cbsd/cbsd.io/docs/tutorials/jail/profiles-for-jail-creation.md

 **Description**

 Suppose you need to create a series of alike jails which all require a certain set of software and configuration,for example an environment with running an nginx http server with a custom index.html.
-One way to achieve this is to create a jail (eg jail1), perform all necessary adjustments and do a **jexport**.
+One way to achieve this is to create a jail (e.g. jail1), perform all necessary adjustments and do a **jexport**.
 Afterwards whenever you need a new instance, run the command:

 ```
 % cbsd jimport jname=jail1 newjname=jail2